Tricia Tierney

-During her years in the countries of what used to be Yugoslavia, Tricia became adept at going long periods without electricity or water, learned to distinguish between incoming and outgoing mortar fire, was hosted for lunch by war criminals and met her late husband.
-In 1994 she married the deceptively charming but haunted British relief worker who is the co-subject of her recently completed, unpublished memoir.
+During her years in the countries of what used to be Yugoslavia, Tricia became adept at going long periods without electricity or water, learned to distinguish between incoming and outgoing mortar fire, was hosted for lunch by war criminals and married a British relief worker who is the co-subject of her completed, unpublished memoir.
 The Things We Cannot Change was written in the early hours of the morning before going to her day-job.

 Tricia!